GioBonvi/GoogleContactsEventsNotifier/README.md

-# Google Birthday Notifier
+# Google Contacts Events Notifier

 ![Logo](images/Logo_alpha.png)

-Receive customized email notifications to alert you about incoming birthday of your Google contacts.
+Receive customized email notifications to alert you about incoming birthdays or other events of your Google contacts.

 Have you ever wondered why on Earth would Google Calendar provide a calendar to remind you of your contact birthdays, but without letting you set up notifications for its events?
 I did.
-And after much frustrated searching and browsing found a post in the Google Help Forum which seemed to provide a solution, however it did not quite work.
+And after hours of fruitless searching and browsing I found [a post in the Google Help Forum][Original Google Help Forum Post] which seemed to provide a solution, however it did not quite work.

 This project takes inspiration from that code to solve the problem of the missing notifications on Google Calendar Birthday Calendar.